Food and the Scottish royal household: Mary of Guise

 A record of expenses exists for Mary of Guise and Mary, Queen of Scots, written in French, and known as the Despences de la Maison Royale.
 At this time, she paid for the food of her household from her own income rather than from her husband's revenues.
 The record has also been consulted for the royal itinerary.
 Typically, the manuscript shows that on Sunday 9 January 1540 Mary of Guise had dinner at Burleigh Castle and supper at Falkland Palace.
 Beef, mutton, goose, plovers and partridges were on the menu at dinner, and at Falkland, there was beef, mutton, pork, poultry and rabbit.
 The pastry cook made partridge pie, a pasty of pig's trotters à la sauce Madame, and craquelin.
 Dishes made for the common table were also listed, including plate-pasties.

 During a political controversy in July 1543, Mary of Guise and Mary, Queen of Scots, moved from Linlithgow Palace to Stirling Castle.
 The Despences include some details, nineteen horses were used to move the contents of the great larder, the kitchen utensils, the wine cellar, bakehouse, and the coffers of the bread pantry.
 A contract and a couple of letters from 1548 show that Mary of Guise bought foodstuffs from a Rouen merchant, Arnault de Sollanoue.
 After visiting Guise at Stirling Castle and making a deal in October 1547, Arnault shipped wine, peas, beans, figs, capers, onions, verjuice, and lard to the west of Scotland, probably Dumbarton.
 Arnault was to be paid by the treasurer of Guise's French estate and incomes.

 A "Bread book" from 1549, during the years before Mary of Guise became Regent, records allowances of bread for her courtiers and household.
 The Bread book mentions people called the "Morys", perhaps servants of African origin or the captured Spanish cavalrymen mentioned by Lady Home in her letter of 28 March 1549.
 Lady Home wrote to Mary of Guise "to be a good princess" to the "Moor" and the Spanish soldiers.
 The baker broke his arm in 1552.
+Her cook, Thomas Merschell, made a will in October 1557 before joining the army sent to the English border.